Source: @sabrinasamuelphotography via Instagram

 Find ways to give each space a dual purpose.
 Designing a family room that also doubles as a dining room will conserve valuable square feet.
 The same is true for combining a small bathroom with your laundry room.
 Even if you don’t opt for a full-on studio apartment, this technique can make a small space feel significantly larger.

 Storage is a hot commodity in any living space.
-But space-efficient design ideas are especially important for those living in small basement apartments.
+However, space-efficient design ideas are especially important for those living in small basement apartments.
 Built-in shelves offer a great spot to display decor and maximize your storage space.
 Choose furniture with hidden storage compartments to keep your home well-organized at all times.

-9. Basement Apartment Suite Ideas
+9. Suite-Style Apartment

 Open floor plans aren’t just popular in single-family homes.
 An apartment suite — whether located in a basement or not — often looks and feels larger than its divided counterparts.
 If you’re willing to take on the design challenge of a suite apartment, then this is one of the best floor plans for a basement space.